ipsy-md/docs/docs/cluster/cecile/slurm.md

         <figcaption></figcaption>
     </figure>

+    !!!
+Warning "Matlab usually requires more resources" When using matlab (especially in GUI mode) keep in mind that requires more resources and if the resources requested are not enough matlab will crash with no clear error/feedback.
+To circumvent this potential issue add some extra resources, and later when you acquire more information about the actual resources you can adjust your requests.

 - By launching your interactive job, you will be redirected to the following window which contains a few information about your job, such as `Time Remaining`, `Host` node, number of `nodes`, `cores` and additional parameters to improve image rendering (Compression and Image Quality).

     <figure markdown="span">